 The Children’s Book Council of Australia is a not for profit, volunteer run organisation which aims to engage the community with literature for young Australians.
 The CBCA presents annual awards to books of literary merit, for outstanding contribution to Australian children’s literature.

-Additional information about Book Week and The Children’s Book Council of Australia can be found here.
+In 2023 Book Week will be held from August 19th to 25th, additional information about Book Week and The Children’s Book Council of Australia can be found here.